andre-st/dotfiles/GAMING.md

 ### Good

-- looks nice, good form factor (I don't like the large handheld mode size of the original switch)
+- looks nice, good form factor, good weight, solid/sturdy body (I don't like the large handheld mode size of the original switch amd loose joycons)
+- silent (Switch has a fan but I never noticed it)
 - thousands of games, AAA titles, not smartphone games (some available though)
+- price (best handheld for the money)
 - easy eshop ecosystem
     - rechargable credit system via cards with 15/25/50/100 Euro
     - cards available at supermarkets or Amazon (code in email)